Timeline to Build a House

 Up until this point, all you’ve seen on your home building site is a lot of concrete, wood, insulation, drywall, and wires.
 Finally, it is time for flooring to be installed, cabinets to be hung, and the pretty stuff like trim and mouldings to be installed, as well.
 This is the phase where your construction site will start to look more like an actual house.

 There will be a rush of delivery trucks with frequent stops at your home during this end stage.
 This is the time when the subcontractors install faucets, countertops, light fixtures, plugs, and appliances.
 The front yard will also be undergoing massive transformation with the new landscape to be installed.

 You chose all your finishes at the beginning of the job to keep your home on schedule and on budget.
-Don’t delay the move-in date by changing your mind last minute or waiting too long to commit.
+Don’t delay the move-in date by changing your mind last minute.
 There are so many tools out there to help you with the overall design of your home.
 Check out some of the wonderful resources below for great ideas.

 - Pinterest has a whole section dedicated to DIY and Home Décor.

 - Apartment Therapy has a lot of user-generated and expert advice about how to transform your home.